Minipoloalex/comp_prog/notes/problems/problems.md

 - Forest Queries 2: simplest **2D Fenwick Tree (Online)**
 - Range Updates and Sums: **range adds**, **range sets** and **range sums**: use a **Lazy Segment Tree**, with multiple `LazyUpdate` types.

+- Visible Building Queries: build the **explicit graph with next greater** and use binary lifting to count how many jumps can be done before exiting $[a,b]$.
+Similar idea to CSES/cyclic-array (but much simpler to implement).
 - Subarray Sum Queries (and Subarray Sum Queries 2): Find the **subarray with the maximum sum on an interval**.
 Use a **Segment Tree** that keeps track of **prefix** subarray maximum sum, **suffix** subarray maximum sum, **maximum** sum, and total **sum**.
 We can use these auxiliar values to compute the maximum subarray sum.
 - Distinct Values Queries: Find the number of unique values in subarrays given by queries.
 Needs offline processing. **Offline queries + Fenwick Tree**: enable and disable each value, to reduce the problem to finding the range sum over activated values in a subarray.
 The idea is to "activate" each value the closest to the current index $i$ (the closest to the right, which is the best possible for intervals that end at $i$, and span across to the left).